 Atlanta runs right up there with the big dogs when it comes to fine dining.
-With cuisine from nearly every ethnic group in the universe, the city isn't just about sweet tea and fried chicken -- though you can certainly get your fill of authentic southern cooking here as well.
+With cuisine from nearly every ethnic group in the universe, the city isn't just about sweet tea and fried chicken -- though you can certainly get your fill of authentic southern cooking here as well (see below for more on that).
 But when you've tired of turnip greens, fried okra, and cheese grits, prepare to dazzle your taste buds with fare ranging from Russian and Indian to Moroccan and Greek.
 Whatever you choose to dine on, you can always wash it down with one of many local brews, including the most popular, Sweetwater 420 Extra Pale Ale.
-A number of brewpubs in Atlanta serve their own house brews, so take a taste drive at 55 Seasons, Park Tavern Brewery, or Max Lager's American Grill & Brewery.
+A number of brewpubs in Atlanta serve their own house brew.

-In addition, some of the country's top chefs operate successful restaurants here, including Richard Blais (a former competitor on Iron Chef America), who always has a new venture in the works (his latest is FLIP Burger Boutique, a modern hamburger joint concept for which Blais serves as creative director).
-The legendary Anne Quatrano and Clifford Harrison -- the wife/husband team and owners of Bacchanalia, Quinones, Floataway Café, and Star Provisions -- were recently jointly named the James Beard Foundation's "Best Chef in the Southeast."
+In addition, some of the country's top chefs operate successful restaurants here, including Richard Blais (a former competitor on Iron Chef America), the man behind the super popular FLIP Burger Boutique, a modern hamburger joint concept.
+The legendary Anne Quatrano and Clifford Harrison -- the wife/husband team and owners of Bacchanalia, Quinones, Floataway Café, and Star Provisions -- they've been jointly named the James Beard Foundation's "Best Chef in the Southeast" in recent years.

 It's no surprise that many folks visiting Atlanta and/or the South for the first time have some curiosity about southern or "country" cooking, and visitors here won't be disappointed.
 While many establishments serve what they consider southern dishes, many of them miss the mark.
 But that reliable handful of seasoned cooks (and some are true chefs) serving authentic, "down home" cooking do us all proud.
 One anomaly for many unfamiliar with southern fare is grits.
 There's really no mystery here, folks; grits are ground corn, similar to what our northern counterparts do with wheat and call "cream of wheat."
 Now, what you do with grits is a whole 'nother story.
 While the traditional style is hot grits topped with butter, salt, and pepper, cheese grits is another tasty option, especially popular as a side to fried fish.
 However, even cheese grits have taken on a new spin, with chefs constantly trying to find some fancy cheese to mix in rather than sticking to the Velveeta upon which most southern cooks rely for flavoring.
 Today's cooks are liable to do all manner of dishes with grits, including the popular shrimp and grits, quail and grits, and even baked garlic cheese grits.
 Many chefs use grits much like others would use polenta, and the taste isn't terribly different.
 Transplants to the South have been known to eat their grits with sugar, much to the dismay of natives, of course.
 But even locals add a twist to their grits on occasion, such as cream cheese, ham, or red eye gravy, not really a gravy at all, but rather a thin sauce made from the drippings of country ham and coffee (it tastes much better than it sounds -- trust me).